Skip to main content

 What happens if my mom can't afford assisted living?

 Three California paths, usually layered.
-First, apply for full-scope Medi-Cal, California eliminated the asset limit in 2024, so savings, home equity, and retirement accounts no longer disqualify most seniors.
+First, apply for full-scope Medi-Cal.
+California removed the asset limit in 2024, but it was reinstated on January 1, 2026.
+For Aged, Blind, and Disabled Medi-Cal and Long-Term Care, the limit is now $130,000 for a single person and $195,000 for a couple, plus $65,000 per additional household member.
+The home, one vehicle, and personal belongings stay exempt.
 Second, get on the Assisted Living Waiver (ALW) waitlist immediately, even while private-pay continues.
 Third, if care needs progress to nursing-facility level, Medi-Cal pays for skilled-nursing-facility care statewide.
 An elder-law attorney can help model the transition and optimize share of cost.

 Can Medi-Cal help if my parent's savings are gone?

-Yes.
-The Medi-Cal asset limit was eliminated for most seniors in 2024.
-Income remains the test.
+Often, yes.
+California removed the Medi-Cal asset limit in 2024, but it returned on January 1, 2026.
+For Aged, Blind, and Disabled and Long-Term Care Medi-Cal, countable assets must be under $130,000 for a single person or $195,000 for a couple.
+The home, one vehicle, and personal belongings do not count.
+Income is also tested.
 If your parent's monthly income is below the Medi-Cal income limit they qualify, even with a house in their name.
 If income is above the limit but they meet the Medically Needy criteria, they qualify with a share of cost, see the share-of-cost explainer for the math.

 Will the assisted-living facility evict my parent if money runs out?